bigmlcom/bigml-node/docs/index.md

 Logging configuration
 ---------------------

-Logging is configured at startup and uses [winston](https://github.com/flatiron/winston) logging library.
+Logging is configured at startup and uses the [winston](https://github.com/flatiron/winston) logging library.
 Logs are sent both to console and a `bigml.log` file by default.
 You can change this behaviour by using: